SEO and WHMCS • How we Increased Traffic Rankings by 462%

 - Enjoy your ranking and money saving

 - Limit your investments on a smaller sample of keywords to win competition

 Thanks to SEO I have successfully closed the gap between my brand and competitors.
 One thing to note about this is that I didn't put any effort on SEO till April 2020.
 That's not surprising that before SEO I was ranked at the very bottom for organic traffic.

 I increased organic traffic by 99% in my target market.
 Getting 3th place in 7 months of SEO is quite motivating.
-Especially because my next target ranks on Google for a lot of keywords I don't really care.
+Especially because my next competitor ranks on Google for a lot of keywords I don't really care.
 If we focus on just WHMCS, I'm almost there.

 However, organic traffic doesn't tell us everything about SEO progress compared to competitors.
 One could easily attract low-quality traffic by ranking for the wrong keywords and audience.
 This generaly goes hand in hand with bad SEO practices (eg. low-quality and stolen contents).
 In the long run, Google drops such sites by lowering their domain score.